The '90s Trend That Hasn't Made A Comeback — But Maybe Should?

 But a winner never quits, so running out of good '90s styles didn't mean game over.
-I noticed that most of the pieces I was super hyped on had been deemed the “ugliest” or “worst” on fashion lists from just a few years back.
-So, I turned my attention back to those to see if there was anything I had missed, and I quickly discovered that many of these seemingly atrocious ideas were not only available at my local thrift stores, but were actually super cool, like bell sleeves, carpenter jeans, and crimped hems (you are allowed to politely disagree — more options for me on the racks!).
+I noticed that most of the pieces I was super-hyped on had been deemed the “ugliest” or “worst” on fashion lists from just a few years back.
+So, I turned my attention back to those to see if there was anything I had missed, and I quickly discovered that many of these seemingly atrocious ideas were not only available at my local vintage stores, but were actually super-cool, like bell sleeves, carpenter jeans, and crimped hems (you are allowed to politely disagree — more options for me on the racks!).

 While the verdict isn't necessarily out on the bandana kerchief, I’m going to give it a try.
 If you're interested in giving it a go, too, for a 2016 update try swapping the OG bandana for a softer neckerchief.
 If you’re still not certain, take a look at the slideshow ahead.
 Just sayin’, a baby Brad Pitt in this look might just change your mind… (Even if it doesn’t, an old-school pic of Brad Pitt is never a waste of time.)

 But a winner never quits, so running out of good '90s styles didn't mean game over.
-I noticed that most of the pieces I was super hyped on had been deemed the “ugliest” or “worst” on fashion lists from just a few years back.
-So, I turned my attention back to those to see if there was anything I had missed, and I quickly discovered that many of these seemingly atrocious ideas were not only available at my local thrift stores, but were actually super cool, like bell sleeves, carpenter jeans, and crimped hems (you are allowed to politely disagree — more options for me on the racks!).
+I noticed that most of the pieces I was super-hyped on had been deemed the “ugliest” or “worst” on fashion lists from just a few years back.
+So, I turned my attention back to those to see if there was anything I had missed, and I quickly discovered that many of these seemingly atrocious ideas were not only available at my local vintage stores, but were actually super-cool, like bell sleeves, carpenter jeans, and crimped hems (you are allowed to politely disagree — more options for me on the racks!).

 While the verdict isn't necessarily out on the bandana kerchief, I’m going to give it a try.
 If you're interested in giving it a go, too, for a 2016 update try swapping the OG bandana for a softer neckerchief.
 If you’re still not certain, take a look at the slideshow ahead.
 Just sayin’, a baby Brad Pitt in this look might just change your mind… (Even if it doesn’t, an old-school pic of Brad Pitt is never a waste of time.)